Uesugi Kenshin: Conflict with Hōjō

 Though his rivalry with Takeda Shingen was legendary, Uesugi Kenshin actually had a number of other ventures occurring around the times of these famous battles (1553–1564).

 In the year 1559, he made a trip with escort of 5,000 men to pay homage to the shōgun in Kyoto.
 This served to heighten his reputation considerably, and added to his image as a cultured leader as well as a warlord.
 This same year he was pushed once again by Uesugi Norimasa to take control of the Kantō back from the Hōjō, and in 1560 he was able to comply.
-In August of the same year, he put southern Echigo under control of a five-man council for broad mobilization, as well formed a small investigative council for any kind of unrest.
+In August of the same year, he put southern Echigo under control of a five-man council for broad mobilization, while forming a small investigative council for any kind of unrest.